jennifersokolov/jennifersokolov/posts/who-goes-to-a-healer-and-why-should-i-be-one-of-them-1.md

 tags:
   - healership
 ---
-Aside from the woo woo, fun factor, there are several legitimate reasons to see a healer.
+Aside from the fun factor, there are several legitimate reasons to see a healer.
 Let’s look at what a healer is and why it can be worth taking the time to find one.

 **Healers have direct experience with healing**